zkFold/.github/profile/README.md

 ## About

-zkFold is a company developing open-source solutions for scaling distributed ledgers.
+zkFold is a company developing open-source solutions for blockchain scaling and interoperability.
 Our key products include:
 - **zkFold Symbolic**: A framework for building zero-knowledge applications;
-- **zkFold Rollup**: A layer-2 scaling solution that utilizes the underlying L1 blockchain as data availability layer;
+- **zkFold Rollup**: A layer-2 scaling solution based on zero-knowledge proofs that utilize the underlying L1 blockchain as a data availability layer.
-- **zkFold DLT**: A layer-2 sidechain solution that has its own consensus mechanism and data availability layer.

 ## Repositories

 Description of public repositories maintained by zkFold.

 - [zkFold-base](https://github.com/zkFold/zkfold-base) contains the zkFold Symbolic framework that is at the core of zkFold products.
+Sub-packages contain Symbolic code for a layer-2 ledger, Cardano type library, ZK-Dapps, and various examples.

 - [zkFold-cardano](https://github.com/zkFold/zkfold-cardano) is an integration of zkFold Symbolic smart contracts with the Cardano blockchain.